 It really is not enough to spend a day at the Mount Kenya Safari Club to do justice to all that it has to offer.
 If we did not have further plans, we would have definitely spent another day here.
 But we were glad we decided to make a stop here, albeit for one night.
 The Safari club also makes for a great spot for a weekend getaway if you are looking for a break from the chaos of Nairobi city.
 Just drive down in your personal vehicle or hire a car to get you here.
 It is a wonderful way to come in touch with the Kenyan countryside without even having to go on a safari!
 The gorgeous natural surroundings, the magical view of Mount Kenya and the royal ambiance of the resort, all made our stay memorable before we moved on to our final destination – the Ol Pejeta Conservancy.

-**Alternatively, if you’re heading to the ever popular Masai Mara for a true Kenyan safari, also consider taking a hot air balloon ride over the vast landscape of the national park.
-I can promise it’ll be an experience to cherish forever!**
+**Alternatively, if you’re heading to the ever popular Masai Mara for a true Kenyan safari, also consider taking a hot air balloon ride over the vast landscape of the national park!
+And here’s how you can plan a Kenyan Safari on a budget without compromising on any of the key activities!**